Watkin Tudor Jones: 2002–2003: The Constructus Corporation

-When Jones disbanded Max Normal in early 2002, he and musician Sibot invited Markus Wormstorm and Felix Laband to collaborate on The Constructus Corporation project, which resulted in the concept album and graphic novel The Ziggurat, released on 3 June 2002.
+When Tudor Jones disbanded Max Normal in early 2002, he and musician Sibot invited Markus Wormstorm and Felix Laband to collaborate on The Constructus Corporation project, which resulted in the concept album and graphic novel The Ziggurat, released on 3 June 2002.

-Jones asked Anri du Toit, better known as his Die Antwoord bandmate Yolandi Visser to lend vocals for the project.
+Tudor Jones asked Anri du Toit, better known as his Die Antwoord bandmate Yolandi Visser to lend vocals for the project.
 She was credited as Anica the Snuffling.

 The Constructus Corporation disbanded in 2003.

 2005: The Fantastic Kill

-In 2005, Jones released his second solo album The Fantastic Kill.
+In 2005, Tudor Jones released his second solo album The Fantastic Kill.
 It was released in France in 2007 as MC Totally Rad And DJ Fuck Are Fucknrad under the name Fucknrad.

 2007–2008: MaxNormal.TV

-In 2007, Jones resurrected and revamped Max Normal as the 'corporate' hip-hop group "MaxNormal.TV."
+In 2007, Tudor Jones resurrected and revamped Max Normal as the 'corporate' hip-hop group "MaxNormal.TV".

 The new lineup consisted of Watkin Tudor Jones revising as Max Normal, and Anri du Toit as Yolandi Visser.
 The band also featured Neon Don playing various recurring characters and Justin De Nobrega making instrumentals.

 The group released its debut and only album Good Morning South Africa in 2008.
 A DVD featuring 13 skits, music videos and short films was released in the same year, titled Goeie More Zuid Afrika.

 2008–current: Die Antwoord

-Jones is currently a member of the South African rap-rave group Die Antwoord.
-The group was formed by Jones as Ninja, Anri du Toit as ¥o-Landi Vi$$er, and producer Justin De Nobrega as HITEK5000 (formerly referred to as DJ Hi-Tek and God).
-They have since added a second producer Lil2Hood.
-Die Antwoord is part of the South African counterculture movement known as Zef.
+Tudor Jones is currently a member of the South African rap-rave group Die Antwoord.
+The group was formed by Tudor Jones as Ninja, Anri du Toit as Yolandi Visser, and producer Justin De Nobrega as HITEK5000 (formerly referred to as DJ Hi-Tek and God).
+They have since added a second producer, Lil2Hood.
+Die Antwoord is part of the South African counterculture movement known as zef.

 The band released its debut album $O$ in 2009.
 It was made freely available online and attracted international attention for their music video "Enter the Ninja".
 They briefly signed with Interscope Records, and left after pressure from the label to be more generic. du Toit explained that Interscope "kept pushing us to be more generic" to make more money: "If you try to make songs that other people like, your band will always be shit.
 You always gotta do what you like.
 If it connects, it's a miracle, but it happened with Die Antwoord.".
 They formed their own independent label, Zef Recordz and released their second album Ten$ion through it.

-They have since released 3 other albums; Donker Mag in 2014, Mount Ninji and da Nice Time Kid in 2016, and "The House of Zef" in 2020.
-As well as this, Jones played a self-styled role as Ninja in the 2015 Neill Blomkamp film Chappie.
+They have since released three other albums: Donker Mag in 2014, Mount Ninji and da Nice Time Kid in 2016, and House of Zef in 2020.
+As well as this, Tudor Jones played a self-styled role as Ninja in the 2015 Neill Blomkamp film Chappie.